-In addition to providing Original Medicare benefits, to the extent applicable, the MAO also furnishes, arranges, or pays for supplemental benefits and prescription drug benefits to the extent they are covered under the plan.
+In addition to providing original Medicare benefits, the MAO also must furnish, arrange, or pay for supplemental benefits and prescription drug benefits covered under the plan.

-CMS reviews and approves an MAO's coverage of benefits by ensuring compliance with requirements described in this manual, including those outlined in this chapter, Chapter 7, "Payments to Medicare+Choice Organizations," Chapter 8, "Payments to Medicare Advantage Organizations," and other CMS instructions, such as the guidance contained in the annual Call Letter.
+CMS reviews and approves an MAO's coverage of benefits by ensuring compliance with requirements described in this manual, including those outlined in this chapter, Chapter 8 of the Medicare Managed Care Manual, titled, "Payments to Medicare Advantage Organizations," and other applicable CMS guidance, such as that contained in the annual Call Letter.